STANLEY-NJINDO/Birdhouse.io/README.md

 https://youtu.be/_g3NHy0CwAc?si=N1Yl0Aoqm23ziRPM

-This is an attempt to make a smarthouse using the microcontroller Esp32 by Espressif.
+This is an attempt to make a smart birdhouse using the microcontroller Esp32 by Espressif.
 I settled for the esp32 because of its intergrated bluetooth and wifi capabilities

 ![bird house draft](https://github.com/user-attachments/assets/3702a59d-6c05-423a-b477-57a38fd71238)